Is listening to music while studying a good idea? Yes & No.

 6. Using music to boost creativity

 When you are reading papers or essays, you shouldn’t listen to any music as repetition and familiarity in music automatically demands more attention.
-You’d expect to get habituated to the music and not focus on it, but chances are you love that music and it grabs your attention.
+You’d expect to get habituated to the music and not focus on it, but chances are you love that music, and it grabs your attention.
 On the other hand, if you are working on creative assignments, the background noise/music can help you get out of a mental block.
-As music engages a lot of different brain regions[10], which aid in different cognitive abilities, you might just get lucky and think creatively because the music stimulated a certain brain region.
+As music engages a lot of different brain regions[10], which aid in different cognitive abilities, you might just get lucky and think creatively because the music stimulates a certain brain region.
 So, in this case (for creative work), music could benefit you WHILE working on the task at hand or your study material.

 7. No music for reading comprehension, calculations, and conceptual understanding